These are reversals from Al Gore’s CNN Town Hall interview in July 2017 promoting his new book.

 RS: solve any loss

 The sounds at [thimme] is a question mark, and [soon they’ll] is a little iffy.
-The rest of language represents the words appropriately.
+The remaining language represents the words appropriately.

 Gore is good at sounding dramatic; he even sounds evangelistic in his video documentaries.
 Being dramatic is a tool he uses to sell his product.

-RS: Their apprentices know we’re all going to cry dumb, bring attack Their/They’re apprentices, now we’re all going to cry dumb, bring attack
+RS: There/Their apprentices know we’re all going to cry dumb, bring attack Their/They’re apprentices, now we’re all going to cry dumb, bring attack

 FS: all faith and traditions to read La Dolte the encyclical from Pope Francis which really address the question you’re [asking here my daughter Karenna Gore runs the Centre for Earth] Ethics here at Union Theological Seminary, and she was part of a study group, multi faith reading that …